 Our Board functions in a collaborative fashion that emphasizes active participation and leadership by all of its members.
 Our Bylaws require our Board to appoint a Chair of the Board but give it the flexibility to appoint as Chair (i) our CEO, (ii) an independent director or (iii) a non-independent director other than the CEO.
 Our Board determines who to appoint as our Chair based on the knowledge and experience of the people then serving on our Board and as CEO and chooses the person whom it believes best meets the needs of our company and our stockholders at that time.
 In May 2021, our Board selected Ms. Higgins, one of our independent directors since 2013, to serve as our Non-Executive Chair of the Board due to Ms. Higgins' service with and knowledge of our company and her significant leadership experience.
 Ms. Higgins is a qualified financial expert and has broad financial services and investment experience.
-In addition, she has extensive experience on numerous public and private company boards and during her tenure on our Board has determined that having Thomas J. McInerney serve as our CEO and a director and Melina E. Higgins serve as our Non-Executive Chair of the Board is the appropriate leadership structure for our company at this time.
+In addition, she has extensive experience on numerous public and private company boards and during her tenure on our Board has served on each of the Board's standing committees.
+Our Board has determined that having Thomas J. McInerney serve as our CEO and a director and Melina E. Higgins serve as our Non-Executive Chair of the Board is the appropriate leadership structure for our company at this time.